USEPA/EPANET2.2/User_Manual/docs/3_network_model.rst

     -  The next time pattern period occurs
     -  A tank becomes empty or full
     -  A simple control or rule-based control is activated

-	EPANET's hydraulic analysis allows for two different ways of modeling water demands (i.e., consumption) at network junction nodes.
-Demand Driven Analysis (DDA) requires that demands at each point in time are fixed values that must be delivered no matter what nodal pressures and link flows are produced by a hydraulic solution.
-This has been the classical approach used to model demands, but it can result in situations where required demands are satisfied at nodes with negative pressures - a physical impossibility.
-	An alternative approach, known as Pressure Driven Analysis (PDA), allows the actual demand delivered at a node to depend on the node's pressure.
-Below some minimum pressure demand is zero, above some service pressure the full required demand is supplied and in between demand varies as a power law function of pressure.
-Using PDA is one way to avoid having positive demands at nodes with negative pressures.

-	EPANET's Hydraulic Analysis Options are used to select a choice of demand model and to supply the parameters used by PDA.

 .. _sec-wq_sim_model: